Myomere: Function

-Function in fishes

-The folded shape of each myomere as "V" or "W" shaped extends over various axial segments, allowing fibers control over a large amount of the body.
-Specifically, myomeres are overlapping cones bound by connective tissue.
 Myomeres compose most of the lateral musculature and provide propulsive force to travel along the line of travel.
-In this sense, they cause flexion to either side in order to produce locomotor force.
+In this sense, they cause flexion to either side in order to produce locomotor force (the forward swimming motion).
 Myomeres attach to centra of vertebrae, and neural and haemal spines.

-Further, myomeres of fish are divided by a horizontal septum into dorsal (epaxial) and ventral (hypaxial) sections as mentioned in previous paragraphs.
-Further, spinal nerves pass into each myomere.
+The folded shape of each myomere as V- or W-shaped extends over various axial segments, allowing fibers control over a large amount of the body.

 There are different variations of myomere activation depending on the type of swimming or movement.
 For example, high loading situations such as fast-starts and turning require almost maximal myomere activation in teleost fish.
 Further, if swim speeds are lower and movement is in one plane, there is less activation of myomeres.
-Further, research has discovered that fish are able to spatially restrict axial myomeres during different swimming behaviors.
+Research has discovered that fish are able to spatially restrict axial myomeres during different swimming behaviors.

-Some research theorizes that myomeres play additional roles in for the fish beyond force generation for swimming.
-For example, this microdissection and polarized light microscopy research suggests that anterior myomeres have elongated and reinforced dorsal posterior cones that allow epaxial muscle force to be transmitted to the neurocranium for elevation during suction feeding.
+Some research theorizes that myomeres play additional roles for fish beyond force generation in swimming; microdissection and polarized light microscopy research suggests that anterior myomeres have elongated and reinforced dorsal posterior cones that allow epaxial muscle force to be transmitted to the neurocranium for its elevation, which is a crucial part of suction feeding.

 Specific taxa

-Fossils
+Basal chordates

-Published information on Pikaia gracilens (a well-known Cambrian era fossil) explains evolution of swimming ability in chordates related to myomere shape and function.
+Published information on Pikaia gracilens (a well-known Cambrian fossil) explains evolution of swimming ability in chordates related to myomere shape and function.
 Specifically, myomeres in this species possessed minimal overlap between successive ones and myosepta dividing them were gently curved.
 In a biomechanical evaluation, it is presumed that Pikaia were not capable of rapid swimming like in living chordates.
 Several theories for this idea include lacking fast-twitch muscle fibers, ancestral muscle fiber types more like modern slow-twitch fibers, and less tension on myosepta due to less overlap between successive myomeres.

 Larval fish and Amphioxus

-Larval fish and amphioxus myomeres are "V"-shaped.
+Larval fish and amphioxus myomeres are V-shaped.
 They are involved in the specialized notochord of amphioxus.
 There are muscle cells within myomeres that send, and synapse cytoplasmic extensions of muscle cells with contractile fibrils to the nerve cord surface.

 In amphioxus, myomeres run longitudinally along the length of the body in a "V"-shape.
 As sequential contraction for swimming occurs, force from the myomeres is transmitted via connective tissues to the notochord.

 Zebrafish

+Being model organisms, zebrafish myomeres have been extensively studied.
 The tail-bending maneuver generated by myomeres in zebrafish requires innervation from motor neurons for both the hypaxial and epaxial muscle regions.
 It has been found that timing/intensity of neurons firing in these two regions varies, respectively.
 This process is mediated by a circuit that controls motor neuron activation during swimming behaviors, which, in turn, affects force generation.
 Similar to this idea, one study found that hypaxial and epaxial myomere activation did not always correlate with myomeric fibers closer to the horizontal septum itself.